Identifiable victim effect: Ryan White Care Act

 The need to tackle the problems faced by AIDS sufferers was brought to the political forefront as a result of the legal and social plight of one particular AIDS victim, Ryan White, who contracted HIV at age 13 and died of AIDS six years later.
 His circumstances and his campaign for greater funding for AIDS research were widely publicised in the media.
 Following his death in 1990, the US Congress passed the Ryan White Care Act, which funded the largest set of services for people living with AIDS in the country.

+Defunding peacekeeping efforts in Darfur

+In November 2005, the U.S. Congress stripped $50 million from a bill that would have funded peacekeeping efforts in Darfur, where genocide was claiming hundreds of thousands of lives.

+Less than a month earlier, Rosa Parks had died.
+Her casket had lain in state at the rotunda of the U.S. Capitol, and many elected officials, including President George W. Bush, had attended her memorial service.
+Genocide expert Paul Slovic wrote, "We appropriately honor the one, Rosa Parks, but by turning away from the crisis in Darfur we are, implicitly, placing almost no value on the lives of millions there."

+George Santos' misstatements

+Republican politician George Santos was elected to Congress in a formerly Democratic district after falsely claiming that his mother was a 9/11 casualty and his maternal grandparents were Jewish Holocaust refugees who had fled Soviet Ukraine and German-occupied Belgium.
+In reality, his mother, who died in 2016, was not in the United States on September 11, 2001.
+His maternal grandparents actually lived in Brazil.
+Whether Santos would have been elected if he had not made these (and other) false statements is unknown.

 Criminal justice

 Since the identifiable victim effect can influence punishment, it has the potential to undermine the system of trial by jury.
 Jurors, when deliberating, work with an identifiable alleged perpetrator, and thus may attach negative emotions (e.g. disgust, anger) to the individual or assign increased blame when handing down a harsh sentence.
 Policymakers, who are unable to see the individual offender, being almost entirely emotionally removed, may actually have intended a more lenient sentence.
 This may produce a harsher verdict than the legal guidelines recommend or allow.
 On the other extreme, jurors may feel sympathy, relating with the perpetrator on a level not experienced by policymakers, leading to a milder verdict than legally appropriate or allowable.

 Typically in crime investigations, law enforcement forces conceal any information regarding the identities of the suspects until they have strong evidence that the suspects are credible.
 When identities of suspects are revealed through description of their features or release of their images, media coverage and public discussion on the issue grows.
 On one side, the public discourse can become increasingly negative and hostile, or, if the perpetrator is sympathetic, support for the perpetrator may grow.
 This is because people experience a greater emotional reaction towards a concrete, identifiable perpetrator than an abstract, unidentifiable one.